lumoslabs/vestibule/README.md

           Mountpoint for the vault AWS secret engine.
 Defaults to "aws".

         VAULT_AWS_ROLE
-          Name of the role to generate credentials against.
+          Name of the aws role to generate credentials against.
 If credentials are returned, the access key and secret key will be injected into the process environment using the standard environment variables and a credentials file will be written to the path from AWS_SHARED_CREDENTIALS_FILE (by